 SOAP 2.0 FAQ

-To help ease your transition to SOAP 2.0, here are a list of frequently asked questions pertaining to the following topics:
+To help ease your transition to SOAP 2.0, here is a list of frequently asked questions pertaining to the following topics:

 Simply click the question links to expand and collapse the answers.